 Suitable for students of business and finance, those working in allied areas of the finance sector, and for anyone with a general interest in how financial institutions and markets operate, the book offers readers a balanced and incisive guide to the economics of an industry that globally controls more than $100 trillion of financial assets and a critical appraisal of the sector’s future.

 1. Introduction 2.
 Organization 3.
 Business model 4.
 Managing money 5.
 Stars and scandals 6.
 Purpose and sustainability 7.
 Regulations and responsibilities 8.
 Sales and products 9.
 Fees and charging 10.
 Conclusions and the future

-Ed Moisson is a journalist for the Financial Times group and has reported on the fund management industry for many years.
+Ed Moisson is a journalist at Ignites Europe, part of the Financial Times Group, and has worked in the fund management industry for over 20 years.